PCextreme/packer-templates/README.md

 This repository contains configurations and scripts to build templates to be used in AuroraCompute.

-This are Linux or *BSD based templates which can be generated using the tool 'packer'.
+These are Linux or *BSD based templates which can be generated using [Packer.io](https://packer.io/).

 ## Usage